-What drives Riefqah Jappie, EMPA 2013, is helping create opportunities through good trade policies.
+What drives Riefqah Jappie, Executive MPA 2013, is creating opportunities through good trade policies.

 With US President Donald Trump threatening increased protectionism and isolationist tendencies cropping up in many parts of the developed world, it’s a challenging time to be promoting international trade.

 Riefqah Jappie moved to New York in February 2017 as the representative of the International Trade Centre to the United Nations.
 She had previously worked seven years in Geneva for the ITC, a joint agency of the UN and the World Trade Organization that helps small and medium-sized enterprises in developing countries improve their international competitiveness to generate exports, sustainable growth and jobs.

 “For us, the rhetoric is very worrying as an organisation that believes in trade as an engine for economic growth,” Riefqah says.
 “We are trying to urge all countries not to close their doors and to remain supporters of companies and of international trade.
 History has shown us that an open trading system is beneficial for peace and stability, for growth and for diversity.”

 Riefqah completed her Executive Master of Public Administration (Executive MPA) at the Hertie School in 2013 – an experience she says helped give her a better analytical framework for her working life.